Eriochilus pulchellus: Taxonomy and naming

 Eriochilus pulchellus was first formally described in 2006 by Stephen Hopper and Andrew Brown from a specimen collected near Manjimup and the description was published in Nuytsia.
 The specific epithet (pulchellus) is the diminutive form of the Latin word meaning "beautiful", hence "beautiful little", referring to the flowers of this orchid.

 Distribution and habitat

-The granite bunny orchid grows on granite outcrops between Windy Harbour and Albany, between Esperance and Israelite Bay and in the Darling Range near Perth.
+Granite bunny orchid grows on granite outcrops between Windy Harbour and Albany, between Esperance and Israelite Bay and in the Darling Range near Perth.

 Conservation

 Eriochilus pulchellus is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.